HairyDuck/Synthetix-Transcript-Downloader/README.md

 If you want to develop your own application or integrate the functionality of Synthetix Transcript Downloader into your existing project, you can follow this flow to understand the logic behind the process:

 1. Establish an HTTP client to communicate with the Synthetix API.
-2. Implement the login functionality by sending a POST request to the login endpoint (`https://api.synthetix.com/2.0/internal/profile`) [📖](https://documentation.synthetix.com/#43583361-35e3-40d4-98da-8fe062f38ca1) with the necessary headers and form data (`usrname` and `passwd`).
+2. Implement the login functionality by sending a POST request to the login endpoint (`https://api.synthetix.com/2.0/internal/session`) [📖](https://documentation.synthetix.com/#43583361-35e3-40d4-98da-8fe062f38ca1) with the necessary headers and form data (`username` and `password`).
+Synthetix changed this from /internal/profile to /internal/session on 31/08/2023
 3. Upon successful login, retrieve the bearer token from the response.
 4. Use the obtained bearer token and required headers (`APPLICATIONKEY` and `CONSUMERKEY`) to authenticate subsequent API requests.
 5. Send a GET request to the chat IDs endpoint (`https://api.synthetix.com/2.0/internal/chatids`) [📖](https://documentation.synthetix.com/#8cb1c14f-5e82-43e1-b972-e77b2c7ef323) with the desired parameters, such as start and end dates, to fetch the chat IDs.